ltatka/oscillatorDB/README.md

 * oscillator: If the model oscillates or not (boolean).
 True if does, False if it does not.
 String 'damped' if the model is damped.

 ## Connecting to MongoDB
-After importing mongoMethods, establish a connection to the database and access the data.
+After importing mongoMethods, establish a connection to the database.
 ```
 import mongoMethods as mm

 connection = mm.get_connection()
-col = mm.collection
 ```
 ## Queries

 Queries are specified by a dictionary containing the traits of interest.
 There are two query helper methods in the module to get a list of IDs or the antimony strings of models that match the query.
 ```
 import mongoMethods as mm

-connection = mm.get_connection()
-col = mm.collection

 # Get IDs of oscillators with 3 nodes
 query = { "num_nodes" : 3, "oscillator" : True)}